AVUIs/Reactant/README.md

    3. Install cider. `M-x package install RET cider`
    4. Add to your emacs config: `(require 'clojure-mode-autoloads)`
    5. Restart emacs (or eval the require above)

+Now the fun bit.

-4. Open in emacs Reactant's `core.clj`
+1. Open in emacs Reactant's `core.clj`
-5. Ask cider to start the Leiningen Repl server and connect to it: `M-x cider-jack-in`
+2. Ask cider to start the Leiningen Repl server and connect to it: `M-x cider-jack-in`
-6. Wait a bit until you see an inspirational quote.
+3. Wait a bit until you see an inspirational quote.
-7. Hit `C-c C-c`... wow!
+4. Hit `C-c C-c`... wow!
-8. Open Reactant's `dynamic.clj`
+5. Open Reactant's `dynamic.clj`
-9. Change something in `update` or `draw`, hit `C-c C-c` ... wow!
+6. Change something in `update` or `draw`, hit `C-c C-c` ... wow!
-10. Play.
+7. Play.

 [^1]: currently, "x.y.z" is "0.8.2-SNAPSHOT"